georapousi/hy359/README.md

-# Sign in and register site for a patient/doctor

-A user can register or sign in to his account or have visitor info
+# Signup/Signin website for patient and doctors

+Within this website patients and doctors can view and update personal information

 ## Description

-A user must first register and fill in personal info that are saved to DB (fullname ,email, AMKA, bloodtype etc.)
+Initially a patient will need to sign up and complete a personal information form  that will be saved to DB (fullname ,email, AMKA, blood type , email, gender, dob etc.)
+The sign up flow for the a doctor is slightly different to a patient.
+Doctors will need to additionally provide speciality.

-After registration can login and update any personal info, check last exams and add new as well and check health based on BMI and ideal weight.
+After a successful registration, users could login and update any personal information that was provided on sign up and also check last examinations/tests results and add new results too.
+Patients could check health based on BMI and ideal weight.

-If the user is a doctor can only update his personal info.
+ If the user is a doctor can only update his personal info will not be able to add examinations.
-A simple user can get info about doctors nearby(from the DB) and for on duty pharmacies and hospitals.
+ A patient user can get info about doctors nearby(from the DB) and for on duty pharmacies and hospitals.

 ## Getting Started